cstegall07/es6-js-assignment/README.md

 ○ List of permissions that they can perform on the company website ○ Store number for the store where they work

-Question 1 Solution can be found on Line 1 - 10 in the
+Question 1 Solution can be found on Line 1 - 10 in the [JavaScript File] (/main.js)